pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 **New Row (Custom Query) Trigger**

-`New Row (Custom Query)` trigger limits 1,000,000 results in every fetch.
-It is a large number, and we only set it to protect the whole system.
-So, Your query is desired to include order and limit.
+The `New Row (Custom Query)` trigger limits 1,000,000 results in every fetch.
+1,000,000 is a large number, and it is only set so as to protect the whole system.
+It is recommended that your query includes `ORDER BY` and `LIMIT`.

 As for deduplication, your query results must have a unique id field or you will get the `You must return the results with id field` error.